fbpx

 Bottom: 420mm wide x 420 deep

-All measurements are between centres of mounting holes are 405mm
+All measurements are between centers of mounting holes are 405mm

 It is 205mm tall